itsali10/daleel/README.md

 - **Content Marketing:**
   Create informative posts and blogs explaining simplified versions of document processes, linking to the full premium guide.

-- **Referral Program:**
-  Offer users a small discount or one-day free access for referring others.

 - **Institutional Collaborations:**
   Partner with organizations and universities to offer group subscription plans for their staff and students.